bizz84/flutter-tips-and-tricks/tips/0050-dart-2-17-enhanced-enums-with-members/index.md

 What else can you do with this?

 - Define multiple properties
-- Add named or positional arguments to the constructor (as long as it's a "const" constructor)
+- Add named or positional arguments to the constructor (as long as it's a `const` constructor)
 - Define custom methods and getters

 ![](050.2-enums-multiple-members.png)